s3antuan/DCS-Randomized-Spawner/README.md

 A script to set in advance and control during mission the spawning of AI units with randomized route and template for DCS world.
 This script is written based on [MOOSE](https://github.com/FlightControl-Master/MOOSE).

+A revised version of this script is [here](https://github.com/s3antuan/DCS-UniversalSpawner).

 ## Abstract